 Control charts are used in quality management.
 These charts let you know if a process is stable.

 This graph has the mean, lower control limit, upper control limit, lower specification limit, and upper specification limit.

-The client sets specification limits and any measurement outside of these limits are considered defects.
+The client sets specification limits, and any measurement outside of these limits are considered a defect.